holidayextras/partner-api-docs/site/hxapi/asynchronous-bookings.md

 | includeAsyncProducts    | Boolean   | `true`/`false` | N | If `true`, availability includes async products.
 Default is `false`. |

 > **Note:**
 > **Async products** are products that require additional time for confirmation due to complex supplier interactions or backend processes.
 Unlike standard products, they do not provide immediate booking confirmation.
-Instead, bookings for these products are processed in stages, with their status transitioning from `pending`, `confirmed`, `cancelled`, or `error` as the confirmation process completes.
+Instead, bookings for these products are processed in stages, with their status transitioning from `Pending`, `Confirmed`, `Cancelled`, or `Error` as the confirmation process completes.

 ### UK Products Availability Request